shmorri/docs-casa-prod/docs/source/administration/localization.md

 ## Localization in plugins

-Plugins also support localization through the "labels" bundle.
+Plugins also support localization through the "zk-label" bundle.
 Check [here](../developer/intro-plugin.md#anatomy-of-a-plugin) for more information.
 This is useful for plugins developed by your organization.
 If you have installed plugins developed by Gluu, they will only contain a single default English file.

 To add your own translation for plugin texts, proceed as follows: